its-rajesh/Audio-Bleeding-Removal/README.md

 # Audio-Bleeding-Removal
 Neural Network for Removal of bleeding in carnatic music (Saraga dataset) for the application of Music Source Separation.

-## Dynamic Frame Input Deep Convolutional Autoencoder (Spectrogram)
+## Model 1: Dynamic Frame Input Deep Convolutional Autoencoder (Spectrogram)
 The architecture is tested with artifically bleeded MUSDB18HQ and the bleed is removed.
 ### Results
 | Metrics | Vocal | Bass | Drums | Others | Overall |